nagasudhirpulla/taming_python/blog/skills/email.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>

-In this post, we will learn how to send email with python using smtplib python module
+* In this post, we will learn how to send automated emails with python using smtplib python module

+### Use cases
+There can be many use cases for sending automated emails like sending automated reports, alerts, notifications etc.

 ### Python Code for sending email
 * The python code below uses ```smtplib``` python library